-A kitchen remodel can increase the efficiency, function, value, and enjoyment of your home.
+A custom kitchen remodel can increase the efficiency, function, value, and enjoyment of your home.
 Unfortunately, mistakes can make the project itself a huge time and cost sink.

 Here are 9 common kitchen remodel mistakes you’ll want to avoid on your next project:

 Kitchens are huge producers of garbage.
 Organic food waste, bottles, cans, plastic containers, wrappers, and bags need throwing out constantly to keep a kitchen clean and sanitary.